Exclusive - As bank fines soar, U.S. threatened $16 billion BNP penalty

 Regardless, the upward push of the settlements is stark.

-In cases over banks' money laundering controls, for example, criminal penalties have Skyrocketed since 2010, when Wachovia forfeited $110 million to resolve charges that it wilfully failed to establish a compliance program.
+In cases over banks' money laundering controls, for example, criminal penalties have skyrocketed since 2010, when Wachovia forfeited $110 million to resolve charges that it willfully failed to establish a compliance program.

 By comparison, JPMorgan paid $1.7 billion earlier this year to resolve criminal charges over its failure to maintain an effective anti-money laundering program in connection with its business with convicted Ponzi schemer Bernard Madoff.